alouani-youssef/alouani-youssef/README.md

 ## Me and Softwares  :

-- for me I believe that software engineering is a way of improving other domains . the great software engineers are those who use IT to improve other domains "DDD" and make others people lives easier .
-But the Real Software Engineers are those who Improve the IT world . because they love Computers instead of money those People who have a high abstract vision .
+- for me I believe that software engineering just a way of improving other domains . the great software engineers are those who use IT to improve other domains "DDD" and make others people lives easier .
+But the Real Software Engineers are those who improve the IT world By Defining new way of thinking. because they love Computers instead of money those People who have a high abstract vision .
 I am a Boy in the middle of this way

-## Books That I Read .
+## Books That Inspired Me .
+- Philosphy of system design.
+- Hacking the art of exposition.

-- Clean Code .
+- Clean Code.
-- Compelte Code Second Edition .
+- Compelte Code,Second Edition.

-## Technologies I use :
+## APIs That I Use :

-- RabbitMQ .
+- RabbitMQ.
-- NGINX .
+- NGINX.
-- Kafka .
+- Kafka.
-- Redis .
+- Redis.
-- MongoDB .
+- MongoDB.
-- PostgreSQL .
+- PostgreSQL/MySQL.
-- Neo4J .
+- Neo4J.
-- NodeJS .
+- NodeJS.
-- Go/Gin .
+- Go/Gin.
-- ReactJS .
+- ReactJS/ React-Native.
+- Python : Django/Flask.
 ## MicroServices Pattern I worked With :
 - Saga .
 - Shared DataBase .